wmeijer221/msc_internship/README.md

 - ``results_figure_prepper.py`` - takes the csv output of the email browser and restructures it to be better usable for the results.
 Used by the issue-email relationship study.
 - ``generate_query.py`` - generates lucene query that can be used to find all issues in the email dataset.

+### Both
+- ``test_independence.py`` - performs the chi2 test and the fisher exact test on the provided data and outputs the results.
+This is used to identify co-occurrence of objects.